Flute is an ancient musical instrument. The oldest flute found in Germany was said to be over 40,000 years old.

 There are many types of flute being played in many cultures from the bamboo flute to concert flute.
 In this tutorial you will learn how to play the simplest 6-hole fingering system for flute, whistle, piccolo, fife, bansuri or dizi.

 The Irish flute is typically made of wood.
 It can be diatonically tuned or multi-key.
-The standard key is C.

 A tin whistle, also known as Irish whistle or penny whistle.
 They are typically made of brass, nickle or tin.
 It is a diatonic instrument with keys from b flat, c, d, e, f and g.
-The standard key for beginners is D.

 The 6-hole is the simplest fingering system and the easiest to learn and master.
 They typically play in two octaves.
 Note that 1 for the second Doh shown below in bold print.
 We use the bold print to indicate a higher octave note throughout this tutorial, which also means that you will need to blow slightly harder to achieve the higher octave note.
 For half-holing notes, we use superscript which is a smaller size number, e.g 6 on the 6 hole for C. In this way, you will be able to play full chromatic keys with this fingering system.